AbdTron/numl-hackathon/content/schedule.md

 ## Day 2
 **October 8, 2024**

-The scheduele for Day 2 is stil tentative.
+The scheduele for Day 2 is still tentative.

 - **09:00 AM - 12:00 PM:**
 - **12:00 PM - 01:00 PM:**